-End-to-end analytics is the best approach for those who aim at perfection.
+Marketing analytics is the best approach for those who aim at perfection.
 It helps you not only calculate the efficiency of online advertising but see the whole situation with marketing and the business itself.
-Here are three ways to use OWOX BI for evaluating online advertising in the framework of end-to-end analytics:
+Here are three ways to use OWOX BI for evaluating online advertising in the framework of marketing analytics:

 - Create a meaningful and transparent dataset including data from all of your advertising accounts (without size limits) with the help of OWOX BI Pipeline.This will help you create a pool of data that’s harmonized, aligned, and easy to process and analyze.